Skip to Content

 Florida Sobriety Checkpoints & Roadblocks

-In recent history, the legality of these checkpoints has been a subject of controversy.
+Historically, the legality of these checkpoints has been a subject of controversy.
 The dispute centers on the claim that these checkpoints constitute illegal search and seizures, a violation of the Fourth Amendment.
 To comply with the Constitution and still conduct these checkpoints, Florida law enforcement has implemented a “three-minute rule.”
 According to this “three-minute rule,” once a vehicle enters the designated checkpoint, it may not be detained for more than three minutes without probable cause.

 What to Expect During a DUI Checkpoint